Tunicate: Body structure

 By far the largest class of tunicates is the Ascidiacea.
 The body of an ascidiacean is surrounded by a test or tunic, from which the subphylum derives its name.
 This varies in thickness between species but may be tough, resembling cartilage, thin and delicate, or transparent and gelatinous.
-The tunic is composed of proteins and complex carbohydrates, and includes tunicin, a variety of cellulose.
+The tunic is composed of proteins, crosslinked by phenoloxidase reaction, and complex carbohydrates, and includes tunicin, a variety of cellulose.
 The tunic is unique among invertebrate exoskeletons in that it can grow as the animal enlarges and does not need to be periodically shed.
 Inside the tunic is the body wall or mantle composed of connective tissue, muscle fibres, blood vessels, and nerves.
 Two openings are found in the body wall: the buccal siphon at the top through which water flows into the interior, and the atrial siphon on the ventral side through which it is expelled.
 A large pharynx occupies most of the interior of the body.
 It is a muscular tube linking the buccal opening with the rest of the gut.
 It has a ciliated groove known as an endostyle on its ventral surface, and this secretes a mucous net which collects food particles and is wound up on the dorsal side of the pharynx.
 The gullet, at the lower end of the pharynx, links it to a loop of gut which terminates near the atrial siphon.
 The walls of the pharynx are perforated by several bands of slits, known as stigmata, through which water escapes into the surrounding water-filled cavity, the atrium.
 This is criss-crossed by various rope-like mesenteries which extend from the mantle and provide support for the pharynx, preventing it from collapsing, and also hold up the other organs.